foldda/charian/README.md

 Charian is very easy to use thanks to its simplicity.

 ## Setting up Charian
 Charian has a minimal code base and has no third-party dependency.
-It is perfect for source-code level integration by including the provided source code files in your project and adding a reference to the API package/module/name-space in your code[^4] as it would be required by the compiler.
+It is perfect for source-code level integration i.e. by including the provided source code files in your project and adding a reference to the API package/module/name-space in your code[^4] as it would be required by the compiler.
 Source-code level integration would simplify your build process and allow native code tracing in debugging if required.

-[^4]: You can use the test cases provided in this repos as examples of using Charian.
+[^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.

 ## How-to: Transporting primitive data items in an RDA string
-This example shows a bunch of discrete (and related) data items be bundled together and saved to a file as an RDA-encoded string.
-It shows a client can utilize the provided "unlimited" storage to store anything, without having to pre-define a schema.
-The underlying RDA-encoding is also transparent to the client.
+This example shows relating and bundling a collection of discrete data items together and saved to a file as an RDA-encoded string.
+It shows a client can utilize the provided "unlimited" storage to store arbitrary data, without having to pre-define a schema.
+Note the underlying RDA-encoding is transparent to the client.
 ```csharp
     using Charian;